+This year's data is discouraging.
 The department has intentionally focused on having our students do more critical thinking in our pedagogy.
 We started implementing the change in curriculum 2018-19.
 We are doing more guided group critique and synthesis of case studies to promote deeper critical thinking.
-Professors are using graphic organizers to help students go deeper in their synthesis of information.
-We will continue these strategies and keep focused on guiding students in deeper thinking.
+An added component would be to review multiple-choice questions with students to go deeper in their synthesis of information.
+In August, the department will be reviewing the ETS exam together and further review of what is needed will be discussed.